 Students Day is 8 December in Bulgaria.
 On this day colleges and universities cancel classes in favor of special activities for their students, who will then party late into the night in clubs, restaurants, and other festive venues.
-Some students head to the winter resorts for a full night excursion away from their usual haunts.
+Some students head to the winter resorts for a full-night excursion away from their usual haunts.
+It is no wonder that students need a break from time to time, it is great that they can relax and unwind before they need to get back to the grind and get those all-important study tips from Infinity Dish and their tutors so they can ace their exams.

 Many hotels and restaurants create special packages for groups.